cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-11-17-building-genai-applications-today.md

 # What to Avoid

-Not all AI ideas are worth pursuing.
+Most GenAI ideas are not worth pursuing.
 Numerous AI-driven apps fail due to over-saturation and lack of resources to compete against the tech giants that already have customer trust and a large user base.
 Other fail due to technical glitches, poor product pivots, or simply because they don't solve a real problem.
+There is another set that fail because of premature obsolescense (e.g., a friend built a now dead startup 4 years ago about simplifying email through summarization).
+Failure is hard to predict when one truly believes in a proyect.

 ## Lessons from AI Failures

-Building a successful AI system isn’t just about coding algorithms and feeding them data.
+Building a successful AI system isn’t just about using the best foundational models and feeding them with data.
 It’s about learning from the mistakes of others.
 A few notable failures provide crucial insights into what can go wrong, and what to avoid in the development process.
 Below is a small compilation.